-Yes, again it’s about planning ahead and making sure that when learners arrive online there is something written up that is a positive welcoming message that gets them into the learning — just as you would do face-to-face, only in this instance it’s in the text instead.
+Yes, again it’s about planning and making sure that when learners arrive online, there is something written up that is a positive, welcoming message that gets them into the learning — just as you would do face-to-face, only in this instance it’s in the text instead.

 I guess that part of the planning would be to make sure that every learner is positively referred to, maybe something positive about their work mentioned in the welcome written text.
 I don’t mean every learner, every session, but I know we used to keep a little tick list to make sure that over the course of a week or so every learner was mentioned at least once.
 They knew we couldn’t mention everyone every time, but it definitely helped create a positive mood.
 They would arrive wondering if they would be mentioned or if the instructions were written down wondering if it was their turn…

-Yes, and another reason why it’s important to include all learners in these types of comments is that, if you don’t, some learners — the ones not being mentioned if you like — will drop off and you’ll start to see the same learners that keep the discussions going.
-Therefore, it’s important that the teacher does what you’ve talked about.
-When activities are going on between the learners, the teacher becomes the facilitator and threads in and out of the different discussions that are going on, asking questions of specific learners and probing them to get them to join in.
+Yes, and another reason why it’s crucial to include all learners in these types of comments is that, if you don’t, some learners — the ones not being mentioned if you like — will drop off and you’ll start to see the same learners that keep the discussions going.
+When activities are going on between the learners, the teacher becomes the facilitator and threads in and out of the different talks that are going on, asking questions of specific learners and probing them to get them to join in.
 It’s about picking up on the quiet ones, getting them involved and it’s also about controlling the dominant ones.
-Another important tip would be that there is nothing more off-putting when you come online to be greeted by loads and loads of text.
-So there may be learners that post loads of text which can be off-putting to others, and you need to control that.
+Another essential tip would be that there is nothing more off-putting when you come online to be greeted by loads and loads of text.
+So there may be learners that post loads of writing which can be off-putting to others, and you need to control that.
 Part of the etiquette might be to limit a certain number of words per answer or part of the discussion.

 Let me see if I’ve got this.
 On the poster, we’ve shown how learners may be greeted when they join a webinar, but what I’ve just got out of what you’ve just said is that even if you are greeting learners on a webinar, it still makes sense to post those welcome comments online.
 The other thing I got was the need to keep an eye on which learners we are directly addressing online — to make sure that some don’t attract a disproportionate amount of attention.
 The final thing that came up for me is the usefulness of using Visual Instruction Plans (VIPs) to point learners in the right direction and to remind them of the core elements to the activity without burdening them with loads of text.
 Not just because it’s helpful to the learners, but because it will lessen the “I’ve forgotten or don’t understand what to do” type questions that the teacher has to deal with.
 I love VIPs — it was the second on my list of HOW2s to add to the new Online collection.